dwdas9/home/articles/Docker/SparkHiveHadoop/08-Spark-Hive_MSSQL.md

 # <span style="color: red;">Errors</span>

-If DB_DRIVER=derby in env var but hive-site.xml has no mssql connection:
+- If DB_DRIVER=derby in env var but hive-site.xml has no mssql connection:
 ![](images/custom-image-2024-06-24-02-12-37.png)

+- If you are unable to create folders or perform any operation.
+It could be the user 1001 is not having enough permissions.
+This is a typical user Bitnami spark configures to run the container.

 # Server Details